Marriage Is a Type of Salvation!

 To read his book on Marriage, click here: https://rrb3.com//mypub/books/mar_div_remar.htm

-To see the full length version of the wedding, click here: • Joseph and Jay Lisse Wedding in Augus... https://www.youtube.com/watch?v=_M9JTRQXgao&t=0s
+To see the full length version of the wedding, click here: https://youtu.be/_M9JTRQXgao